-Jeremiah Galus, Esq., serves as legal counsel for Alliance Defending Freedom, where he is a key member of the Center for Christian Ministries.
+Jeremiah Galus serves as senior counsel for Alliance Defending Freedom, where he is a key member of the Center for Christian Ministries.

-Prior to joining ADF, Galus worked as an attorney for Wiley Rein, LLP, in Washington, D.C., where he focused on complex civil litigation before state and federal trial and appellate courts.
-Galus also served as a prosecutor for the Maricopa County Attorney’s Office in Arizona, where he prosecuted a wide variety of misdemeanor cases and represented the state in the pre-trial phase of criminal felony cases.
+Prior to joining ADF, Galus worked as an attorney with a large law firm in Washington, D.C., where he focused on complex civil litigation before state and federal trial and appellate courts.
+Galus also served as a prosecutor for the Maricopa County Attorney’s Office in Arizona before joining ADF.

-Galus earned his J.D. at the University of Pittsburgh School of Law in 2009.
+Galus earned his Juris Doctor from the University of Pittsburgh School of Law in 2009.
 While in law school, he served as senior research editor of the University of Pittsburgh Law Review and was a teaching assistant for first-year legal research and writing courses.
-He obtained a B.A. in government and political affairs from Millersville University in 2006.
+He obtained a Bachelor of Arts in government and political affairs from Millersville University in 2006.
 Galus also completed the ADF leadership development program to become a Blackstone Fellow in 2007.

-Galus is a member of the bar in Arizona, Pennsylvania, and the District of Columbia.
+Galus is a member of the state bar in Arizona, Pennsylvania, and the District of Columbia.